oxc-project/acorn-test262/test-typescript/tests/cases/conformance/types/unknown/unknownType2.ts.md

                           "start": 4595,
                           "end": 4625,
                           "raw": "'Can you repeat the question?'",
-                          "value": "Can you repeat the question?"
+                          "value": "Can you repeat the question?",
+                          "regex": null,
+                          "bigint": null
                         }
                       ],
                       "callee": {